Jhonve/HairStrandsRendering/README.md

 ## License
 MIT License
 ## Acknowledgments
 We are using [USC-HairSalon](http://www-scf.usc.edu/~liwenhu/SHM/database.html) as our demo data.
 Thanks to the authors for providing the data.
+Part of the hair shaders and rendering parameters are based on [Menglei Chai](https://mlchai.com/)'s earlier works.
+Thanks for his excellent work.